CIVA-Lab/CNV/Src/RF CNV Grading/CNV grading/README.md

 ### Project Collaborators and Contact

-**Author:** Yasmin M. Kassim
+**Author:** Yasmin M. Kassim & Kannappan Palaniappan

-Copyright &copy; 2020.
+Copyright &copy; 2019-2020.
 Yasmin Kassim and Prof. K. Palaniappan and Curators of the University of Missouri, a public corporation.
 All Rights Reserved.

 **Created by:** Ph.D. student: Yasmin Kassim
 Department of Electrical Engineering and Computer Science,